Course Outline

 Format:

 You will produce a 1500-word essay that directly addresses your chosen essay topic (3 choices available) and makes a central cohesive argument.
 Essay should be formatted as follows: Times New Roman, 12 point font, 1.5 double line spacing.
 Harvard referencing style.
 Include in-text citations and a corresponding reference list.
 Essay must include a minimum of six (6) academic references.
-Submit as Word .doc format.
+Submit as Word .doc or PDF format.

 Criteria: